 There is another animal that we give the moniker as a daddy longlegs and it really is a spider.
 It is a part of the Pholcidae family.
 University Arachnologists have dubbed them 'daddy-longlegs spiders’, often referring to them as “cellar spiders.”

 Spiders are arachnids, with 2 primary parts to their bodies--the abdomen and cephalothorax.
 They have eight eyes, normally in a clump at the head of the body.
 Their abdomen has no signs of segmentation, all eight legs are connected to the front or cephalothorax.
 Spiders are capable of spinning a web out of silk.
-Daddy long legs do not spin webs.
+Daddy long legs, commonly considered as a type of spider, do not spin webs.

 The common habitat for this species is in the cellar (the reason for their name), they are most recognized by people.

 The Pholcus Phalangioides is one of the most popular spiders discovered in homes of European immigrants and the U.S. They have bodies with an elongated abdomen that is rectangular and consistently grey coloring.
-These spiders can be found all over the world and United States..
+You can find these spiders all over the world and the United States.

 The Holocnemus pluchei can also be recognized as having a long abdomen that is rectangular, only on the ventral side it has a stripe of brown.
 Since a spider normally is seen hanging upside down, this would be the belly-side of the creatures.
-This type of spider is most often seen near the Pacific Coast and deserts in the south.
+This Daddy long legs are most often seen near the Pacific Coast and deserts in the south along with the other type of spider.

 Does The Myth About Daddy Longlegs Hold Any Truth?